Equidistribution of partial coverings from closed geodesics: Equidistribution

 \section{Equidistribution}

 Our main theorem is that equidistribution of partial coverings associated to oriented closed geodesics is a consequence of the equidistribution of the same geodesics in the unit tangent bundle. \begin{thm} Let $\FF$ be a fundamental polygon for a discrete and cofinite subgroup $\Gamma\leq \PSL_2(\R)$.
-Assume that we are given a sequence of collections of oriented closed geodesics $\Cc_1,\Cc_2,\ldots$ which equidistribute with respect to Haar measure in the unit tangent bundle $\Gamma\backslash G$, i.e. for any smooth and compactly supported function $\Psi:\Gamma\backslash G\rightarrow \C$ it holds that
+Assume that we are given a sequence of collections of oriented closed geodesics $\Cc_1,\Cc_2,\ldots$ which equidistribute with respect to Haar measure in the unit tangent bundle $\Gamma\backslash G$, i.e.\ for continuous and bounded function $\Psi:\Gamma\backslash G\rightarrow \C$ it holds that